austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![response-cookie-gurag](img/response-cookie-gurag.png)

-From the response cookies, we are able to retrieve the "user_token" which is a weak password reset mechanism fall under OWASP - Broken Authentication.
+From the response cookies, we are able to retrieve the "user_token" which is a weak password reset mechanism fall under [OWASP - Broken Authentication](https://owasp.org/www-project-top-ten/2017/A2_2017-Broken_Authentication).

-With the "user_token" visible, we now able to craft a valid password reset link for our taregted user "gurag"
+With the "user_token" visible, we are now able to craft a valid password reset link for our targeted user "gurag"

 The payload we used as below: